lgarron/readme-cli-help/README.md

 &#96;&#96;&#96;&#96;
 </pre>

+Note:

-(Note that this block uses four ticks rather than three.)
+- This block uses four ticks rather than three.
+- The first word of the [info string](https://spec.commonmark.org/0.29/#info-string) in the code block fence (`text` in this example) can be set to a programming language descriptor (e.g. `ts`) for syntax highlighting in many Markdown viewers.
+- Extra indentation and spaces around the code block fences are not supported.

-1. Add the following at `./.config/readme-cli-help.json`:
+2. Add the following at `./.config/readme-cli-help.json`:

 ```json
 {